How Is Alcohol Removed From Wine? The Winemaker Method

 How is alcohol removed from wine without destroying everything that makes wine taste like wine?
 Of all the dealcoholisation jobs in the drinks world, wine is the hardest.
-Starting ABV sits between 12% and 15%.
+Starting ABV typically runs from the low single figures for lighter styles like Moscato d'Asti or off-dry German Riesling up to 14-15% for warm-climate reds, with most table wines clustered around 11-13%.
 The non-alcoholic target is below 0.5%.
-That's a dramatic drop — more than a full order of magnitude — and every step of that drop threatens the delicate tannins, aromatic esters and acid balance that define good wine.
+That's a dramatic drop, more than a full order of magnitude, and every step threatens the delicate tannins, aromatic esters and acid balance that define good wine.

 How Is Alcohol Removed From Wine?
 Why the Job Is So Hard

 Wine carries more alcohol than beer or cider to start with.
-A big, warm-climate red might push 15%.
-A classic Riesling sits at 8-12%.
+Most table wines run 11-13%, warm-climate reds can push 15%, and lighter styles like Moscato d'Asti dip below 6%.
 Either way, the journey to below 0.5% is a bigger lift than beer's 5% to 0.5%.

 Wine is also more delicate.
 Beer can be hopped forward to mask processing artefacts.
-Wine's aromatic signature depends on hundreds of subtle compounds — esters, lactones, terpenes, higher alcohols — that develop during fermentation and ageing.
+Wine's aromatic signature depends on hundreds of subtle volatile compounds, the floral and fruit-smelling molecules that develop during fermentation and ageing.

 Most of those compounds are volatile.
 Apply too much heat, too much pressure, or too much processing time and they simply leave with the alcohol.

 And wine's tannin structure, acid balance and mouthfeel depend on the alcohol being there.
 Strip it out and the tannins can taste harsher, the acid sharper, the body thinner.
-Producers have to compensate — and the best producers do so without resorting to heavy sweetening or blatant additive dosing.
+Producers have to compensate, and the best ones do so without resorting to heavy sweetening or blatant additive dosing.

-The upshot is that wine dealcoholisation is a quality-limiting step in its own right.
-Even with the gentlest technology, some character loss is inevitable.
+The upshot is that even with the gentlest technology, some character loss is inevitable.
 The question is how much, and how well-masked.
 Our AF wine problem explainer digs into why even expensive AF wines often disappoint.

 The Spinning Cone Column: Industry Standard for Premium AF Wine

-The numbers that matter: the column runs at around 30°C for aroma capture and roughly 40°C for alcohol removal.
+The numbers that matter: the column runs at around 30°C for aroma capture and roughly 40°C for alcohol removal, per Flavourtech's own technical materials.
 Product residence time is just 25 seconds.
-That combination — low heat, short contact — is why SCC is widely considered the gentlest method available.
+That combination of low heat and short contact is why SCC is widely considered the gentlest method available.

 The process works in two passes:

-- Aroma capture.
+1. Aroma capture.
 The wine runs through the SCC first at a lower temperature.
-Volatile aromatics evaporate into about 1% of the total volume — a concentrated fraction that contains most of what makes the wine smell like wine.
+Volatile aromatics evaporate into a small concentrated fraction that contains most of what makes the wine smell like wine.
 This fraction gets held aside.

 Flavourtech describes around 600 winemakers on the US west coast alone as SCC users.
-In Australia and Germany the numbers are also significant.
+Significant numbers operate in other major wine regions too.
 If you buy a premium AF wine from a serious producer, there's a strong chance it went through an SCC somewhere in its production.

 Vacuum Distillation: The Original Method